-This is not the place for a full history of Web Application Development but a few comments might be helpful for those who are new to the lingo.
-Otherwise click on links to the right for our capabilities in the different types of programming languages used to develop on the web.
+This is not a textbook but a few comments might be helpful for newcomers to custom web programming who don't know the lingo.
+Otherwise, if you know what you want, click on links to the right for our capabilities in the different types of programming languages used to develop on the web.

 1 HTML stands for the rather grand sounding phrase Hypertext Markup Language.
 It is one of a class of "Markup Languages” that use symbols to explain how to present, describe, or instruct machines on how to read the text in question.
 XML is a well known example of a markup language or set of rules to encode a document so that it is machine readable.